terhechte/appventure/guides/catalyst/how/segmented_control_toolbar.md

 [frontMatter]
-title = "display a segmented control in the toolbar?" tags = ["catalyst", "macos", "uikitformac"] created = "2019-07-05" description = ""
+title = "How do I display a segmented control in the toolbar?" tags = ["catalyst", "macos", "uikitformac"] created = "2019-07-05" description = ""